sui77/scann3r/README.md

     ./update.sh

 #### Setup supervisor
-Supervisor will start scanner on boot and keep it running.
-If you installed it in a different directory than `/home/pi/scann3r` or want to run scann3r as a different user than `pi` you need to edit the configuration file.
+Supervisor will start Scann3r on boot and keep it running.
+If you installed it in a different directory than `/home/pi/scann3r` or want to run Scann3r as a different user than `pi` then you'll need to edit the configuration file.

-    ln -s ./scann3r-supervisor.conf /etc/supervisor/conf.d/scann3r-supervisor.conf
+    sudo ln -s /home/pi/scann3r/scann3r-supervisor.conf /etc/supervisor/conf.d/scann3r-supervisor.conf
-    supervisorctl update
+    sudo supervisorctl update